FoveaTer: Foveated Transformer for Image Classification: Related work

 \section{Related work}

-\textbf{Transformers} have achieved great success in the field of Natural Language Processing since their introduction by Vaswani et al., \cite{2017_Vaswani} for machine translation.
-Recently, the application of Transformer models in computer vision has seen tremendous success.
-Vision Transformer (ViT) model introduced by Dosovitskiy et al.,~\cite{dosovitskiy2020} achieved remarkable performance on ImageNet~\cite{ImageNet_2009} by using additional data from JFT 300M~\cite{JFT_300M} private dataset.
-Subsequently, the DeiT model ~\cite{touvron2020deit} introduced the concepts of knowledge transfer in transformers for leveraging the learning from existing models.
+\textbf{Transformers} have achieved great success in Natural Language Processing since their introduction by~\citet{2017_Vaswani} for machine translation.
+Recently, the application of Transformer models in Computer Vision has seen tremendous success.
+Vision Transformer (ViT) model introduced by~\citet{dosovitskiy2020} achieved remarkable performance on ImageNet~\citep{ImageNet_2009} by using additional data from JFT 300M~\citep{JFT_300M} private dataset.
+Subsequently, the DeiT model~\citep{touvron2020deit} introduced knowledge transfer concepts in transformers to leverage the learning from existing models.
 Using augmentation and knowledge transfer, the DeiT model achieved close to state-of-the-art performance using training data from the ImageNet dataset alone.

-\textbf{Sequential processing} provides three main advantages in computer vision.
-Larochelle and Hinton 2010~\cite{Hinton_2010} proposed a model based on the Boltzmann machine that uses foveal glimpses and can make eye movements.
-First, it can limit the amount of information to be processed at a given time instant to be constant, i.e., the ability to keep computations constant irrespective of the input image size.
-Second, sequential models can help model human eye movement strategies and help transfer that information to build better computer vision systems.
-RAM~\cite{RAM_model} introduced a sequential model capable of making a sequence of movement across the image to integrate information before classification.
-In addition, the hard-attention mechanism, implemented using reinforcement learning, was used to predict consequent fixation locations.
-Ba and Minh~\cite{Ba_Minh_2015} extended these ideas to recognize multiple objects in the images on a dataset constructed using MNIST.
-Third, sequential processing requires fewer parameters than a model using full-resolution image input.
-Other models~\cite{Xu_2015} proposed image captioning models based on both hard-attention and soft-attention.
-Visual attention was also used for other applications~\cite{Gregor_2015, Gregor_2018}.
+\textbf{Sequential processing} provides three main advantages in computer vision. \citet{Hinton_2010} proposed a model based on the Boltzmann machine that uses foveal glimpses and can make eye movements. \underline{First}, it can limit the amount of information processed at a given instant to be constant, i.e., the ability to keep computations constant irrespective of the input image size. \underline{Second}, sequential models can help model human eye movement strategies and help transfer that information to build better computer vision systems.
+RAM~\citep{RAM_model} introduced a sequential model capable of making a sequence of movements across the image to integrate information before classification.
+In addition, the hard-attention mechanism, implemented using reinforcement learning, was used to predict the sequence of fixation locations. \citet{Ba_Minh_2015} extended these ideas to recognize multiple objects in the images on a dataset constructed using MNIST. \underline{Third}, sequential processing requires fewer parameters than a model using full-resolution image input.
+Other models~\citep{Xu_2015} have proposed image captioning models based on both hard-attention and soft-attention.
+Additionally, the spatial bias introduced into CNNs due to padding~\citep{alsallakh2021mind} can be overcome using sequential models~\citep{Tsotsos2011ACP}.
+On the flip side, sequential models might suffer longer processing times due to sequential processing and slow convergence times for reasons similar to RNNs~\citep{Pascanu2013OnTD}.